 But if no headlight is available—Corvettes, for example, had retractable headlights for years, making them exceptionally poor targets—and if the vehicle has no front license plate, this process can take awhile.
 And like with a jammer, a Veil-protected vehicle exploits this phenomenon and gives the driver extra time.

-During testing we also found that using Veil with even a marginal laser jammer will enhance its performance.
-The magic coating even made a K40 Defuser Plus, unquestionably the least effective laser jammer we've tested, look like it was dramatically chopping the range of some lasers.
-(It wasn't the jammer, trust us; Veil was doing the heavy lifting.)
+During testing we also found that using Veil with even a marginal laser jammer will enhance the jammer's performance.
+The magic coating even made a K40 Defuser Plus look like it was dramatically chopping the range of some lasers.
+(It wasn't the jammer, trust us; Veil was doing all the work.)